manuelrovitti/Virtual-and-Augmented-Reality-Systems/README.md

 The room to be replicated was a kitchen:
 ![Header](./photo/IMG_8346.png)

-Through a series of steps, the result obtained is this:
+Through a series of steps, the result obtained is this, in Unity:
 ![Header](./photo/cucina.png)